This post was updated March 22, 2018.

 - You made estimated tax payments.

 - You qualify for the Earned Income Tax Credit (EITC).
 This tax break for lower- and middle-income workers is refundable, meaning you can get a tax refund even if you don't owe any tax.
-The amount of the credit and the income thresholds are adjusted annually for inflation.
+The amount of the credit and the income thresholds are adjusted annually for inflation (and revised for the 2018 tax year to comply with Tax Cuts and Jobs Act inflation methodology changes).

 - You qualify for the additional child tax credit.
 Like the EITC, the additional child tax credit is refundable.

 - You qualify for the Affordable Care Act's premium tax credit.
+Yes, it's still law.
 Most people who qualify for this credit get it in advance when they purchase their health insurance via a marketplace.
 But you do have the option of paying your premiums yourself and then claiming the credit when, you got it, you file your return.

 - You qualify for the health coverage tax credit (HCTC).
 The The HCTC is a tax credit that pays a percentage of health insurance premiums for certain eligible taxpayers and their qualifying family members.
 The HCTC is a separate tax credit with different eligibility rules than the premium tax.